Anthony J. Pennings, PhD

 – Moreno Fraginals [1]

-As argued in Tom Standage’s The Victorian Internet, the development of widescale telegraphy was far more disruptive and disconcerting for those of the 19th century than the modern Internet is for us at the turn of the 2nd millennium.
+As argued in Tom Standage’s The Victorian Internet, the development of widescale telegraphy was far more disruptive and disconcerting for those of the 19th century than the modern Internet was for us at the turn of the 2nd millennium.
 “If any generation has the right to claim that it bore the full bewildering, world-shrinking brunt of such a revolution, it is not us—it is our nineteenth-century forebears.”[2]
 From roughly 1840 to 1892, the world that had known only communication by ship, horse and the occasional pigeon was suddenly confronted by the implementation of an electric telegraph network.
-The transmission of electrical signals over metallic wires resulted for the first time in almost instantaneous transmission across large distances and was much more economical than a communication system dependent on the available modes of transportation.
-By 1900, in the era of J.P.
-Morgan, the modern mentality had incorporated new modes of space, time, and institution.

-The telegraph was strongly linked to the railroads.
+The telegraph was strongly linked to the railroads and steamships.
 Invented in England in 1825 and introduced in the US by 1829, the steam locomotive was in itself a dramatic communication revolution, speeding up the movement of farm and industrial goods, hauling postal mail and providing humans “true mobility” for the first time.[3]
-The domestication of steam by James Watts propelled its wide scale use by Britain’s burgeoning industry in the late 18th century.
+The domestication of steam by James Watts propelled its wide-scale use by Britain’s burgeoning industry in the late 18th century.
 The steam-powered locomotives were first used coal mines in Pennsylvania for transporting coal.
-The power of trains soon exceeded that of horsepower and the limitations of the animalistic speed.
+The power of trains soon exceeded that of horsepower and the limitations of the animal and wind-based speed.
 Speeds soon reach 25-40 miles an hour.
-As trains became more prevalent, they required the use of the telegraph to coordinate their movements.
-“Without the telegraph, and subsequent electronic communication modes, rapid-transit transportation would be confined to a few journeys per day for a small minority and a tiny proportion of manufactured goods.
-Mass transportation demands precisely timed and ‘spaced’ movements, which in turn presumes the capability of communicating ‘ahead of time’ what is planned.”[4]
-Together the two technologies and their control over the time-space relationship helped propel the United States to the forefront of industrial nations.

-The understanding of this new metamorphosis of communicative capability and how it set the stage for a domestic and global system of electronic communications requires that it be analyzed in light of a number of historical developments.
+Understanding this new metamorphosis of communicative capability and how it set the stage for a domestic and global system of electronic communications requires that it be analyzed in light of a number of historical developments.

 • One was the drive in the US to expand westward and connect with the Pacific.
-Driven by rapid rise of immigration in late 1800s, emigrants moved further west to settle the lands and make a new life for themselves.
-The railroad was integral for this process of westward expansion and was a significant user of the telegraph as well.
+Driven by the rapid rise of immigration in late 1800s, emigrants moved further west to settle the lands and make a new life for themselves.
+The railroad was integral to this process of westward expansion and was a significant user of the telegraph as well.

 • Third was a system of transnational capital that embraced the telegraph and ticker-tape machines in order to facilitate investment opportunities in the emergent industrial economy.
 Previewed by the famous Civil War battle between the U.S.S.
 Monitor and Merrimac ironclad ships, the US would expand beyond railroads to shipbuilding and other steel-based manufacturing activities.